RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 By hosting your code on a public repository with a tool like GitHub, you'll be able to link to the code as it was at the time of submission.
 At this stage, I'd recommend creating a tag to indicate the commit that the repository was at when you produced the final results.
 On GitHub, you can alternatively create a 'release'.
 You can just use a version number and quote this in the description of your methods.

+Furthermore, it's possible to [use Zenodo to create a DOI for your GitHub release](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) so that there is a persistent identifier for that version of the codebase.

 ### And finally...
 Just try your best!
-Most researchers still don't publish their code and very few are reproducible, so anything you can do to improve your work will get you closer.
+Most researchers still don't publish their code and very few projects are reproducible, so anything you can do to improve your work will get you closer.

 If you want to discuss how to make your code more reproducible and don't know what to do, [book a code clinic](/support/code-clinic/) with the RSE and Research IT teams at The University of Sheffield to see how we can help!